 Even in spite of all the warnings, the fumes that become released from nonstick cooking pans that have overheated are very bad for bird health.
 Teflon and other nonstick coatings release harmful chemicals in the air when overheated.
 You’ll want your pet to stay clear of any adverse effects from these pans.

 DON’T Tolerate Behaviors That No One Else Would Tolerate

 So many bird owners say their birds have behavioral problems that no one else would be able to tolerate.
 It’s almost as if they wear this on a badge and want the whole world to know how courageous they are.
-It’s a problem, as many parrots live for extremely long time which means that owners set them up for potential failure.
+It’s a problem, as many parrots live for an extremely long time which means that owners set them up for potential failure.
 Don’t tolerate serious behavioral problems – get them resolved instead of tolerated or even ignored.

 DON’T Respond To Undesirable Behaviors By Giving Your Parrot Attention

 If your parrot is doing something bad or undesirable, a lot of pet owners might yell at them but will not offer them positive encouragement when doing good behavior.
 This is a problem, as bad pet behavior then becomes rewarded with attention, which causes complications.
 It’s a good idea to purchase parrot toys that can help with behaviors.